Overview

 By enabling Mobile Session Replay, you can automatically mask sensitive elements from being recorded through the RUM Mobile SDK.
 When data is masked, that data is not collected in its original form by Datadog’s SDKs and thus is not sent to the backend.

-By default, the mask setting is enabled for all data.
-With this setting enabled, all text content on screen is masked, as shown below.
+By default, the mask_all setting is enabled for all data.
+With this setting enabled, all text and input content on screen is masked, as shown below.

 What your application screen may resemble when `mask` is enabled.